 The manuscript style permits the inclusion of one or more manuscripts, submitted or to be submitted to scholarly journals, as chapters or sections of the dissertation or thesis.
 Each manuscript must be prepared in the style of the appropriate scientific journal, but instructions peculiar to submission of manuscripts to editors must be eliminated.
 Each manuscript must blend appropriately with the other parts of the dissertation or thesis, with the exception of the particular differences required by journals (e.g., literature citations, table designations).
 Paper with numbered lines, as required by some journals, will not be used.
 Captions must accompany each figure on either the same or facing page of each manuscript.
 No reprints or photocopies of reprints will be permitted.
 If the manuscript style is used, the student must be the first author of each manuscript.
 The names of all authors, in journal-submitted order, and the name of the journal (with volume, page numbers, and date, if known) must be given as a footnote to the title on the first page of each manuscript, to indicate the current status of each manuscript.
+The Graduate School must receive proof of permission to use articles that have been published or accepted for publication.
 Continuous pagination is required throughout the dissertation or thesis.
 The usual requirements for margins, consistency in chapter or section titles, and other mechanics as specified in the Graduate School dissertation and thesis manual will apply.

 Hard-bound copies of theses and dissertations are no longer required by the Department of Plant Pathology.
-The need for additional hard copies (e.g., for the student's committee members) is at the discretion of the major professor and advisory committee.
+The need for additional hard copies (e.g., for the student's committee members) is at the discretion of the Major Professor and advisory committee.
 Thesis/ dissertation print orders may be submitted to Tate Student Center Print & Copy Services.